ReaperOAK/KCAdashboard/public/api/endpoints/chess/docs.md

   Change PGN visibility after upload.
 Only the owner or admin can change visibility.

 - **validate-pgn.php**
-  Validates the format and content of a PGN file.
+  Validates the format and content of a PGN file. **Enforces 50-game limit per file.**

+- **get-game.php**
+  Gets details for one or more specific chess games. **Automatically limits large PGN files to first 50 games when viewing.**

 ---